alexhamidi/AutoMCP/README.md

-# AutoMCP - Automated API Client Generation
+# AutoMCP - Automated MCP Server Generation

 AutoMCP is a powerful CLI tool that automatically generates MCP servers from documentation.
 It supports scraping API documentation from URLs or direct input and generates fully functional, published servers.